 Updates

-(1) Where participating insurance and reinsurance undertakings or insurance holding companies have to disclose publicly, in accordance with Article 256(1) of Directive 2009/138/EC, appropriate information on the nature and effects of any major development that materially affect the relevance of their group solvency and financial condition report, they shall provide an updated version of that report.
+1. Where participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies have to disclose publicly, appropriate information on the nature and effects of any major development that materially affect the relevance of their group solvency and financial condition report, they shall provide an updated version of that report.
 Articles PDG1 to PDG4 shall apply to that updated version.

-(2) Without prejudice to the requirements for immediate disclosure set out in Article 54(1) of Directive 2009/138/EC, any updated version of the group solvency and financial condition report shall be disclosed as soon as possible after the major development referred to in paragraph 1, in accordance with the provisions set out in Article PDG6.
+2. Without prejudice to the requirements for immediate disclosure set out in Article 54(1) of Directive 2009/138/EC, any updated version of the group solvency and financial condition report shall be disclosed as soon as possible after the major development referred to in paragraph 1, in accordance with the provisions set out in Article PDG6.

 Article 346bis PDG7